dantleech/blog/content/posts/2025/12-14-homeserver.md

 So I've decided to iterate on the whole thing and install **everything with NixOS in a Mini PC**.
-I'll probably then repurpose one or both of the Pis to act as streaming clients for dumb speakers.
+I'll probably then repurpose one or both of the Pis to act as streaming clients for dumb speakers[^dumb].

 ## Mini PC